-In traditional electrical propulsion systems, variable-frequency drives typically account for more than 80 percent of the installed power.
-At its simplest level, the onboard DC grid concept is a reworked and distributed multidrive system where distributed rectifiers are eliminated $\rightarrow$ 1.
+In traditional electrical propulsion systems, variable frequency drives typically account for more than 80 percent of the installed power.
+At its simplest level, the Onboard DC Grid concept is a reworked and distributed multidrive system where distributed rectifiers are eliminated (Figure 1).

-The new system merges the various DC links around the vessel and distributes power through a single 1,000 V DC circuit, thereby eliminating the need for main AC switchboards, distributed rectifiers and converter transformers → 2.
-All generated electric power is fed either directly or via a rectifier into a common DC bus that distributes the electrical energy to the onboard consumers.
-Each main consumer is then fed by a separate inverter unit.
-When an AC distribution network is still needed, for example with a 230 V hotel load,2 it is fed using island converters, developed by ABB to feed clean power to these more sensitive circuits.
-Additional converters for energy storage in the form of batteries or super capacitors for leveling out power variations can be added to the DC grid.
+The new system merges the various DC links around the vessel and distributes power through a single 1,000 V DC circuit, thereby eliminating the need for main AC switchboards, distributed rectifiers and converter transformers (Figure 2).
+All electric power generated is fed either directly or via a rectifier into a common DC bus that distributes the electrical energy